How to Plan an Awesome Trip in 16 Easy Steps

 You can find the answers to most of these by doing a little bit of Googling.
 Flight and hotel prices can be gauged simply by doing some quick searches (you don't need to be ready to actually book anything yet), and you can sometimes find details like the cost of meals on blogs that share travel budgets.

 Budget Your Trip also has a huge database of average costs for most countries all around the world.
-You can search for where you're planning to travel (here) and get a good idea of how much you should expect to spend per day.
+You can search for where you're planning to travel (here) and get a rough idea of how much you should expect to spend per day.

 After you get a rough estimate of how much things will cost, you'll want to assume that you'll spend at least 10% more than that (trust me, it's easy to do!) – and I always bake in an emergency fund (of usually a couple hundred dollars), too, just in case.